Viva Las Vegas: Critical

 For his role in Viva Las Vegas, Elvis Presley received a third place prize 1965 Laurel Award for best male performance in a musical film.
 Viva Las Vegas was also the 1965 Laurel runner-up in the category of the best musical of 1964.
 Ann-Margret was praised for her on screen chemistry with Elvis, as she nearly stole the film from him.

-Some critics in 1964 were lukewarm about Viva Las Vegas, such as one for The New York Times, who wrote: "Viva Las Vegas, the new Elvis Presley vehicle, is about as pleasant and unimportant as a banana split."
+Some critics in 1964 were lukewarm about Viva Las Vegas, such as Howard Thompson for The New York Times, who wrote: "Viva Las Vegas, the new Elvis Presley vehicle, is about as pleasant and unimportant as a banana split."
 However, many others deduced the reasons why many members of the North American public liked the movie so much.
 Variety stated in its review: "Beyond several flashy musical numbers, a glamorous locale, and one electrifying auto race sequence, the production is a pretty trite and 'heavyhanded' affair".
 Critical reaction notwithstanding, Viva Las Vegas has become one of Elvis Presley's most popular and iconic films.

 Contemporary reception for the film has been positive.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 30 reviews.
 The site's critics consensus reads, "Ann-Margret keeps Elvis on his toes and together they elevate Viva Las Vegas into a naughty and rockin' mild delight."
-Filmink argued Ann-Margret "had so much energy and pep that she had blown her previous three male co-stars off screen, but Elvis could match her.
+FilmInk argued Ann-Margret "had so much energy and pep that she had blown her previous three male co-stars off screen, but Elvis could match her.
 He was the best on-screen partner she ever had, and she was his.
-It’s the most purely entertaining Elvis movie ever, a complete delight and it’s unbelievable they were never teamed again."
+It's the most purely entertaining Elvis movie ever, a complete delight and it's unbelievable they were never teamed again."

 The film is recognized by American Film Institute in these lists: